 Northeastern's Archaeological Field School in Belize

-The field school, directed by Dr. Jon Hageman, is offered during the Summer IA term of every odd-numbered year.
-This is an exciting and in-depth, hands-on program held in the Programme for Belize lands of Belize, Central America, in the northwest part of the country.
+The Archaeological Field School in Belize, directed by Dr. Jon Hageman, is offered during the Summer IA term of every odd-numbered year.
+This is an exciting and in-depth, hands-on program held in the Programme for Belize Lands of Belize, Central America, in the northwest part of the country.

-The field school lasts for four weeks, and students receive training in archaeological field methods, emphasizing a series of excavation procedures as well as the collection, processing, and analysis of organic materials.
-Students learn how to use modern total station mapping equipment and operate a flotation machine in the context of research on Maya rural life during the Late Classic (AD 600-900) period.
+The field school is a duration of four weeks, and students receive training in archaeological field methods, emphasizing a series of excavation procedures as well as the collection, processing, and analysis of organic materials.
+Students learn how to use modern total station mapping equipment and operate a flotation machine in the context of research on Maya rural life during the Late Classic (A.D.
+600-900) period.

 By enrolling in Global Collaborations: Cross Cultural Research in Ghana course, students are given the rare opportunity to participate in in-depth, cross-cultural research in the context of a creative and scholarly exchange with students in Ghana, West Africa.
 This course is offered every even-numbered year during the Summer IA term.
 As part of this course, students engage in collaborative research and/or creative projects with Ghanaian students at Kwame Nkrumah University of Science and Technology over the course of a month.
 This interdisciplinary course is open to students from all disciplines and can be taken for anthropology credit.

 Association for the Conservation of the Tropics: Field Courses

 A non-profit organization run by people who share a great concern for the plight of the world's rainforests.